 Hi everyone!
-My name is Eden Rechtoris-McNab (she/her) and I am the Scholarships Executive of the Fundraising and Community Outreach Team of OHSC.
-I am currently in my second year of Biomedical Sciences, with the intention of pursuing a career in medicine.
-This is my first year on OHSC, nevertheless, I am very eager to work with you all towards the betterment of One Health through the Guelph Chapter!
-Additionally, I am the Social Media Manager of the Pubic Communications Team for the International Student One Health Association.
+My name is Eden Rechtoris-McNab (she/her) and I am the Scholarships Executive of the Outreach Team of OHSC.
+I am currently in my fourth year of Honours Biomedical Sciences, with the intention of pursuing a career in medicine.
+This is my second year on OHSC, and I am very eager to work with you all towards the betterment of One Health through the Guelph Chapter!
+Additionally, I am the Social Media and Fact Card Manager of the Public Communications Team for the International Student One Health Association.
 I greatly appreciate that One Health is a collaborative, transdisciplinary approach to optimal health for all, which is completely aligned with my goals as a future physician.

 Narman Mortagy is one of the Community Outreach Executives for the OHSC.

 Hello!
-My name is Narman Mortagy (she/her), and I am part of the Fundraising and Community Outreach team for the OHSC.
-I’m a first-year Ph.D. candidate in Biomedical Science specializing in Stem Cell Biology and Regenerative Medicine.
-I just joined the One Health team in Fall 2021, and coming across others who are just as passionate about One Health has been incredible!
-I am excited to be part of a community that uses a collaborative approach to improve and transform the well-being of all relevant constituents of health and science.
-I can’t wait to learn more, continue seeing and being a part of the positive impact of the One Health community.
+My name is Narman Mortagy (she/her), and I am part of the Outreach team for the OHSC.
+I’m a second-year Ph.D. candidate in Biomedical Science specializing in Stem Cell Biology and Regenerative Medicine.
+I joined the One Health team in Fall 2021 and meeting others who are just as passionate about One Health has been incredible!
+I am happy to be part of a community that uses a collaborative approach to improve and transform the well-being of all relevant constituents of health and science.
+I am always excited to learn more, continue seeing and being a part of the positive impact of the One Health community.
 During my spare time, I enjoy staying active, reading and travelling.

-Sarah Robinson is the Campaign Executive for the OHSC
+Namita Seshadri is the Experiential Learning Executive for the OHSC.